 The following is a list of actions that would require disciplinary action.
 Other actions may fall into this category at the discretion of the instructor.
-These actions may be grounds for dismissal from Multimedia Design programs:
+These actions may be grounds for dismissal from the Industrial programs:

 - Tardiness that exceeds the aforementioned guidelines

-- Two (2) or more unexcused absences from class
+- Two (2) or more unexcused absences

-- Cumulative grade percentage below eighty percent (80%)
+- Cumulative grade percentage below seventy percent (70%)

 - Behavioral nonconformity to include, disrespect to other students or instructors, sexual harassment, offensive language or any disruption that is socially unacceptable.

+- Uniform discrepancy/non-compliance

 - Destruction of property

 - Leaving without permission

 - Carelessness of program/school property or equipment

 - Dishonesty/cheating

 - Lack of interest or motivation to learn

 - Sleeping in class

 - Cell phone usage/texting

 - Suspected of being under the influence of alcohol and/or drugs of abuse

-- Weapons/firearms possession
+Weapons/firearms possession.